Kvitsøy Municipality: Geography

 The municipality is an archipelago located at the entrance to the large Boknafjorden.
 It sits about 2 nmi northwest of the mainland Stavanger peninsula and south of the islands of Karmøy and Vestre Bokn.
 The largest island is Kvitsøy, and it is connected with a few of the other islands in the archipelago, but most of the islands are uninhabited.
+The highest point in the municipality is the 27.97 m tall hill on the small island of Eime, about 5 km northeast of the main island of Kvitsøy.

+Karmøy Municipality is located to the northwest, Bokn Municipality is located to the north, Stavanger Municipality is located to the east, Randaberg Municipality is located to the south, and the islands of Sola Municipality is located to the southwest.
+The North Sea lies to the west.